appsmithorg/appsmith-docs/website/docs/reference/widgets/custom.md

 # Custom

-This page provides information on using the Custom widget, which allows you to integrate React, HTML, and JavaScript components for additional functionality.
+This page provides information on using the Custom widget, which allows you to integrate CSS, HTML, and JavaScript components for additional functionality.

 To embed web pages or applications, use the [IFrame widget](/reference/widgets/iframe).